HongyiLuo/hongyiluo.github.io/_pages/about.md

 <li><i>Apr.
 2024</i>: Hongyi is awarded the 2023 Huawei Scholarship.</li>
 <li><i>Feb.
 2024</i>: Happy Chinese New Year 🎉🎉🎉</li>
 <li><i>Feb.
 2024</i>: Our paper, “The Self-Detection Method of the Puppet Attack in Biometric Fingerprinting” has been accepted by IEEE Internet of Things Journal.</li>
-<li><i>Oct.
-2023</i>: Our paper, “Forced Biometric Fingerprint Pressing Attack and Detection” has been submitted to IEEE Transactions on Information Forensics and Security.</li>
 <li><i>June 2023</i>: Our paper, “Location-Invariant Radio Frequency Fingerprint for Base Station Recognition” has been accepted by IEEE Wireless Communications Letters.</li>
 <li><i>Mar.
 2023</i>: Our paper, “Information-Theoretic Secure Key Sharing for Wide-Area Mobile Applications” has been accepted by IEEE Wireless Communications Magazine.</li>
 <li><i>Jan.
 2023</i>: Our paper, “RelativeRFF: Multi-Antenna Device Identification in Multipath Propagation Scenarios” has been accepted by IEEE ICC’23.</li>